-- Policy CIR-29: The planning and design of all County transportation facilities shall comply with the County's adopted Complete Streets Policy (Resolution 2013-01), which expresses the County's commitment to a transportation system that serves users of all ages, abilities, and modes of travel, that is sensitive to the local context, and that applies the best available design guidelines and standards.
-Recommendations contained in relevant bicycle, pedestrian, transit, and other multi-modal plans shall be incorporated where unconstrained by existing natural or historical features, and transportation projects shall be reviewed by the relevant Advisory Committee(s) early in the planning stage to ensure accommodation of Complete Streets features. - Policy CIR-30: The County shall periodically evaluate how well the transportation network of Napa County serves each major category of user (including transit users, motorists, bicyclists, pedestrians, and freight movers).
-Baseline data will be collected, followed by periodic data collection efforts to evaluate changes. - Policy CIR-31: The County seeks to provide a roadway system that maintains current roadway capacities in most locations and is efficient in providing local access.
+- Policy CIR-24: The County will work with the cities and town through the NVTA to coordinate seamless transportation systems and improve the efficiency of the transportation system by coordinating the construction of planned roadway, bicycle, pedestrian, and other transportation systems. - Policy CIR-25: The planning and design of all County transportation facilities shall comply with the County's adopted Complete Streets Policy (Resolution 2013-01), which expresses the County's commitment to a transportation system that serves users of all ages, abilities, and modes of travel, that is sensitive to the local context, and that applies the best available design guidelines and standards.
+Recommendations contained in relevant bicycle, pedestrian, transit, and other multi-modal plans shall be incorporated, and transportation projects shall be reviewed by the relevant Advisory Committee(s) early in the planning stage to ensure accommodation of Complete Streets features. - Policy CIR-26: The County shall periodically evaluate how well the transportation network of Napa County serves each major category of user (including transit users, motorists, bicyclists, pedestrians, and freight movers).
+Baseline data will be collected, followed by periodic data collection efforts to evaluate changes over time. - Policy CIR-27: The County seeks to provide a roadway system that maintains current roadway capacities in most locations and is efficient in providing local access.
 The following list of improvements, illustrated as the County's ultimate road network in Figure CIR-1, has been supported by policy makers within the County and all five incorporated cities/town.
-Some of these routes are controlled by other agencies
+Some of these routes are controlled by other agencies (such as Caltrans or a city); in those cases, the County will coordinate with the other agencies to plan and implement these improvements. - Construct an interchange or other grade-separated facility at the intersection of State Route 12, Airport Boulevard, and State Route 29

-(such as Caltrans or a city); in those cases, the County will coordinate with the other agencies to plan and implement these improvements.
+("Airport Junction"), within the most efficient footprint, to increase capacity and reduce vehicle conflicts.

-- Construct improvements at the intersection of State Route 12, Airport Boulevard, and State Route 29 ("Airport Junction"), within the most efficient footprint, to increase capacity and reduce vehicle conflicts. - Improve the intersection of SR 221/SR 12/SR 29 ("Soscol Junction") to improve operation and reduce vehicle conflicts. - Improve the intersection of SR 12/SR 121/SR 29 ("Carneros Junction") to improve operation and reduce vehicle conflicts. - Consider widening SR 221 between SR 12 and SR 121 to improve traffic flow. - In coordination with the City of American Canyon, consider widening or other improvements to SR 29 between SR 221 and the Solano County line to improve traffic flow. - In coordination with the City of American Canyon, relieve traffic congestion along SR 29 by completing reliever routes; examples include the completion of Devlin Road between Soscol Ferry Road and Green Island Road, and evaluating the potential to connect Newell Road to South Kelly Road. - Work with relevant agencies to investigate options for synchronizing traffic signals to improve traffic flow and reduce vehicle emissions. - Explore opportunities for operational improvements along SR 29 and along Silverado Trail to improve traffic flow and reduce conflicts for vehicles, bicyclists and pedestrians; examples may include center two-way left-turn lanes, additional turn lanes at intersections, consideration of roundabouts, and other measures that could reduce conflicts. - Consistent with the Countywide Pedestrian Plan and the Countywide Bicycle Plan, construct multimodal facilities and install safety-related improvements on rural roads and highways, such as new signals, bike lanes, multi-use paths, shoulder widening, or softening sharp curves.
+- Improve the intersection of SR 221/SR 12/SR 29 ("Soscol Junction") to increase capacity and reduce vehicle conflicts. - Improve the intersection of SR 12/SR 121/SR 29 ("Carneros Junction") to increase capacity and reduce vehicle conflicts. - Consider widening SR 221 between SR 12 and SR 121 to improve traffic flow. - In coordination with the City of American Canyon, consider widening or other improvements to SR 29 between SR 221 and the Solano County line to improve traffic flow. - In coordination with the City of American Canyon, relieve traffic congestion along SR 29 by completing reliever routes; examples include the completion of Devlin Road between Soscol Ferry Road and Green Island Road, and evaluating the potential to connect Newell Road to South Kelly Road. - Work with relevant agencies to investigate options for synchronizing traffic signals to improve traffic flow and reduce vehicle emissions. - Explore opportunities for operational improvements along SR 29 and along Silverado Trail to reduce conflicts and improve traffic flow; examples may include center two-way left-turn lanes, additional turn lanes at intersections, consideration of roundabouts, and other measures that could reduce vehicle conflicts. - Consistent with the Countywide Pedestrian Plan and the Countywide Bicycle Plan, install safety-related improvements on rural roads and highways, such as new signals, bike lanes, bikeways, shoulder widening, or softening sharp curves.

-Action Item CIR-31.1: Work with the NVTA, other agencies, and project applicants and developers to fund and implement the improvements listed in Policy CIR-31.
+Action Item CIR-27.1: Work with the NVTA, other agencies, and project applicants and developers to fund and implement the improvements listed in Policy CIR-27.